mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 > One who sits on the tiger’s head to take the tiger’s tail is not yet an adept. [...]

 “One who sits on the tiger’s head to take the tiger’s tail” is to do something perfectly – to act, to achieve something *perfectly*.
-That is to sit on the tiger’s head to take the tiger’s tail: when you teach somebody, your teachings, your actions, are perfect.
+That is “to sit on the tiger’s head to take the tiger’s tail”: when you teach somebody, your teachings, your actions, are perfect.

 But, even though it is perfect, it’s not good *enough*.